TeYuanLiu/teyuanliu.github.io/_notes/2023-03-21-javascript-comparisons.md

 ---
-title: "JavaScript 13 - Comparisons"
+title: "JavaScript Info 1.2.9 - Comparisons"
 excerpt: "There are many different types of comparisons."
 categories:
 tags: JavaScript